Sejo9/Jobs233/README.md

 # Jobs233
-The android app for the Jobs233 web project
+The android app for the Jobs233 web project currently under development